Christopher Thorne

-Christopher Guy Thorne DLitt MA FBA (17 May 1934 – 20 April 1992) was a British historian and a Professor of International Relations at the University of Sussex.
+Christopher Guy Thorne (17 May 1934 – 20 April 1992) was a British historian and a Professor of International Relations at the University of Sussex.
 He specialised in studying the Pacific War.
 He was a resident fellow at the Netherlands Institute for Advanced Study and a fellow of the British Academy.
 In 1986 he delivered the British Academy's Sarah Tryphena Phillips Lecture in American Literature and History.
 Thorne achieved some fame for his new approaches to international history, emphasising the importance of transnational research and perspectives.

 He was the first non-American to win the Bancroft Prize for American history, awarded in 1979 for his book Allies of a Kind: The United States, Britain and the War Against Japan, 1941–1945.

 He was educated at the Royal Grammar School, Guildford, and St. Edmund Hall, Oxford (B.A.
 1958, M.A.
 1962, D.Litt.
 1980, Hon.
 Fellow 1989).